|

 Thus, the functional derivative of the action with respect to

 is given by the divergence of a quantity.
-Taking another divergence
+Taking another

-Therefore, if depends only on
+Therefore, if

 depends only on